RichardCardGate/drupal-commerce/README.md

 ## Installation

-1. Download and unzip the most recent [source code](https://github.com/cardgate/drupal-commerce/releases) file on your desktop.
+1. Download and unzip the most recent [cardgate.zip](https://github.com/cardgate/drupal-commerce/releases) file on your desktop.

-2. Upload the **contents** of the zip file to the  **root** of your webshop.
+2. Upload the **sitess** folder of the zip file to the  **root** folder of your webshop.

 ## Configuration